 It wasn't until my daughter was about 5 months old that it really hit me.
 I was over-anxious, guilt-ridden, and overwhelmed beyond belief.
 I thought for sure I was close to the 6 month mark, I was almost in the clear for being past the "depression danger phase."
 I thought, "It's not going to happen to me.
 I'll be fine."
 And when it did, I was scared, and felt like I was going crazy.
 When seeking out my doctor, with my husband at my side, it was confirmed - I didn't feel as though I needed anxiety medication at the time, with what happened to me in 2019, I often wonder if maybe those feelings never fully went away.

 Often times I was worried about everything:

 - What if someone hits us in our car when I'm taking her to daycare, and she dies?

 - What happens if she chokes on something at home, and I can't save her?

 - What happens if she suddenly gets SIDS?

 - What if she gets hurt at daycare?

 The worries were endless, and always about the extremes - What if something bad happened, and I wasn't there, or I couldn't help her?
 As she grew older, between work and sometimes taking care of her on my own, I hardly had time or energy to take care of myself.
 Everything came to halt in 2019.
-I wasn't eating well, I was barely drinking water, I was severely dehydrated, starting a new role at my job that was challenging but great, my daughter had become an unruly toddler with tantrums in tow, which had caused a full body melt down.
+I wasn't eating well, I was barely drinking water, I was severely dehydrated, starting a new role at my job that was far too challenging for what I had signed up for, my daughter had become an unruly toddler with tantrums in tow, which had caused a full body melt down.

 I was nauseaous all the time which furthered my inability to eat.
 Panic attacks started, I could hardly get out of bed, even motion sickness from the nausea made me feel like I was dying.
 What I later found out was that my body was crashing due to stress overload, and anxiety.